xuru/cross-words/docs/source/usage/DSL.rst

 cross-words is based on a simple yet powerful Domain Specific Language.
 When used along with Rasa NLU/Core, it uses 3 concepts:

-intents: the objective of the chatbot's user (e.g. ask to book a restaurant, confirm a chatbot inquiry etc.)
+- **intents:** the objective of the chatbot's user (e.g. ask to book a restaurant, confirm a chatbot inquiry etc.)
-entities: specific parts of a sentence containing key information (e.g. which restaurant to book, how many people etc.)
+- **entities:** specific parts of a sentence containing key information (e.g. which restaurant to book, how many people etc.)
-aliases: lists of synonyms that can be used interchangeably More details are available at Rasa NLU
+- **aliases:** lists of synonyms that can be used interchangeably More details are available at Rasa NLU

-Given a configuration file (.txt) containing all of the above, cross-words is able to generate many training sentences/conversations using combinations of sentence parts.

-cross-words configuration files look like this:
+Given a configuration file (.txt) containing all of the above, cross-words is able to generate many training sentences/conversations using combinations of sentence parts. git cross-words configuration files look like this:

 .. code-block:: yaml